joanarr13/Capstone/README.md

 ### - What main technologies were used in the development of this project?
 For this project, the main goal was to create an AI-powered Question Answer System which would engage with fictional customers - in our case patients of medical clinics.
 This would be the primary communication channel of our business - being able to offer services to customers (answering patient's medical specialities, as well as their medication doubts; giving the predictions of which appointments are more likely to be missed to clinics) through a conversational app.

-With this project, we were able to explore more in-depth how to make use of LLM models, from OpenAI, in different problems (with Python being the chosen programming language) -through the development of a chatbot that is able to perform appointment scheduling actions, solve patient doubts and predict which appointments are more likely to be missed - as well as we learned how to create an applications using streamlit and a website on WIX.
+With this project, we were able to explore more in-depth how to make use of LLM models, from OpenAI, in different problems (with Python being the chosen programming language) -through the development of a chatbot that is able to perform appointment scheduling actions, solve patient doubts and predict which appointments are more likely to be missed - as well as we learned how to create an application using streamlit and a website on WIX.

 <a name="main_chal"></a>
 ### - What were the main challenges faced?